-Figure 6-5: Cabling Diagram: Dual Link Inline Topology Two Cascaded SCE Platforms
+Figure 6-5 Cabling Diagram: Dual Link Inline Topology Two Cascaded SCE Platforms

-Configuring the GBE Interface Parameters
+How to Configure the GBE Interface Parameters

 By default, the SCE 2000 GBE line interface ports are configured with auto-negotiation disabled.
 The procedure for enabling auto-negotiation for the GBE line interface ports is explained in the following section.